EinsteinToolkit/et2022uidaho/_lectures/17-Tutorial4/index.md

 ---
 layout: default
 usemathjax: true
-title: "Tutorial: Extreme mass ratio inspirals in the Einstein Toolkit"
+title: "Discussion on community data formats for gravitational wave data in NR"
-author: Samuel Cupp
+author: Multiple
-institution: Louisiana State University
+institution: Multiple
-shortinst: LSU
+shortinst: Multiple
 # upload your slides as slides.pdf
 # upload your recorded talk as recording.mp4
 # all other files in this directory will show up as "additional files"